 So you’ve met this someone from an online dating site, chat room or other online sites?
-You’ve started with a long distance relationship and after countless of days, months, and years of being away from each other he finally decided to come visit you in your home country.
+You’ve started a long distance relationship and after countless of days, months, and years of being away from each other he finally decided to come visit you in your home country.
 You’ve spent time enjoying each other’s presence for a couple of days or weeks and took a lot of pictures together.
 When it’s time for him to go back to his country, you send him off to the airport and felt melancholic.
 I feel you.
 I remembered the time when I send Lee off to the Airport, I felt so sad, he hugged me tight and told me “I’m gonna get you soon.”
-When he got back to the U.S., he hired an attorney to help him with the visa process (he didn’t want to get stressed solo), and he started collecting the documents needed.
+When he got back to the U.S., he hired an attorney to help him with the visa process (he didn’t want to get stressed), and he started collecting the documents needed.
 In just 3 weeks after he went back home, he’s done filing the application for fiance’ petition.

 My I-129 F Checklist